NuttX support for Gemstone is still in the development phase. It is not possible to use all peripherals on the board

 1.3.
 Applying the Default Configuration

 NuttX uses pre-prepared configurations for different hardware platforms.
-Let’s start by applying thet3-gem-o1:nsh
+Let’s start by applying the t3-gem-o1:nsh

 configuration for our Gemstone board: